 The Barbizon school was the first artistic group which represented the collective spirit of a new age.

 Certainly, you are not going to see famous masterpieces in this museum.
 For that, you have to go to more famous museums in France, Italy and Spain.

 Although, paintings in the museum are interesting and precious.
 As a matter of fact, you can see them only in this museum and together with everything else, they are a formidable collection.

 I am very glad that I took these photos, because I can look at these beautiful paintings whenever I want.

 But, whenever I go back to Belgrade, I will visit the museum again.
-Certainly, one visit is not enough to see everything properly and to remember.
+One visit is not enough to see everything properly and to remember.

 I strongly recommend to everyone visiting Belgrade to make sure to visit this museum too.